Thymol (phenylpropane) dosage

 - Phytotherapy : standardization of essential oils of thyme, oregano or ajowan.

-- Food industry : characterization of natural flavors and control of additives of plant origin.
+- Agri-food : characterization of natural flavors and control of additives of plant origin.

-- Hygiene and animal health : formulation of disinfectants and natural antiparasitic products.
+- Animal hygiene and health : formulation of disinfectants and natural antiparasitic products.

 - Essential oils, plant extracts and macerates,